coduori/dmvic/end-user-documentation/check-insurance-status.md

 ### Check insurance status

 This feature checks whether a vehicle has han active cover.
-IRA prohibits double insurance for a single vehicle, for this reason, it is important to check whether a vehicle has an active cover before requesting for an insurance coverage certificate from DMVIC.
+IRA prohibits double insurance for a single vehicle.
+For this reason, it is important to check whether a vehicle has an active cover before requesting for an insurance certificate from DMVIC.
 It is not possible to request for more than one insurance cover for a single vehicle.

 #### Example